espruino/EspruinoDocs/info/Troubleshooting.md

 ## In Windows, Espruino was working and now it won't connect

 See above.

+## I can't get my board into bootloader mode

+On official Espruino boards you enter bootloader mode by holding the button held down while resetting or powering them up.

+On any of the newer boards (WiFi, Puck.js, etc) holding the button down for longer than a second or two at boot will cause the board to exit the bootloader and enter Espruino without loading any of the code that you might have saved to Flash memory (to allow you to easily recover if you wrote code that you didn't intend to).
+As a result, to enter the bootloader you need to make sure that you release the button as soon after applying power (or resetting) as you can.

 ## I tried to reflash my Espruino Board, and now it won't work